EswariMsundaram/design_and_development/README.md

 ### Continued development

 I will be using the frontend mentor in future projects with the Intermediate and Advance challenges.
-Also I ll be using

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources
 Frontend Mentor
 Tailwindcss

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**
+mdn